 Predatory lending can also take the form of car loans, sub-prime loans, home equity loans, tax refund anticipation loans or any type of consumer debt.
 Common predatory lending practices include a failure to disclose information, disclosing false information, risk-based pricing, and inflated charges and fees.
 These practices, either individually or when combined, create a cycle of debt that causes severe financial hardship for families and individuals.

 If you are facing debt problems, you may feel that these types of lenders are your only option.
 Not true—you have a number of alternatives to taking out a high-cost loan:

 Payment plan with creditors—The best alternative to payday loans is to deal directly with your debt.
 Working out an extended payment plan with your creditors may allow you to pay off your unpaid bills over a longer period of time.

 Advance from your employer—Your employer may be able to grant you a paycheck advance in an emergency situation.
 Because this is a true advance and not a loan, there will be no interest.

 Credit union loan—Credit unions typically offer affordable small short-term loans to members.
 Unlike payday loans, these loans give you a real chance to repay with longer payback periods, lower interest rates, and installment payments.

 Consumer credit counseling—There are numerous consumer credit counseling agencies throughout the United States that can help you work out a debt repayment plan with creditors and develop a budget.
 These services are available at little or no cost.
-The National Foundation for Credit Counseling (nfcc.org) is a nonprofit organization that can help you find a reputable certified consumer credit counselor in your area.
+KALSEE offers Aspire Financial Counseling.
+Or, the National Foundation for Credit Counseling (nfcc.org) is a nonprofit organization that can help you find a reputable certified consumer credit counselor in your area.